Last Updated on

 - Place the tin in the cold oven.
 Set the oven to 200 degrees Celsius/ 400 degrees Fahrenheit.
 Set the time to 1 hour.

-- After one hour remove the no-rise, no-knead bread out of the tin.
+- After one hour take it out of the oven and out of the tin.

 How to check if the bread is done?

-- You can check if the spelt bread is baked properly by tapping it on the underside, it should sound hollow.
+- Tap it on the underside, it should sound hollow.

 - The bread should also have a deep golden brown color.